Canadian National Railroad, Chicago, IL

 Illinois Northern Railroad

-Superb block lettering and gold patina.
+Superb stamp marks and gold patina.

 History